Algorithm for direct sampling from conditional distributions of toric models: Examples

 Direct samplings of two-way contingency tables by Algorithms~\ref{algo:0} and \ref{algo:1}, and by the Metropolis chain were implemented.
 The implementation of Algorithm~\ref{algo:1} is published as the package {\tt gtt\_ds} for Risa/Asir.
 As a benchmark problem, we considered sampling $3\times 4$ tables whose marginal sums given by

 For the independence model, 100 Metropolis chains of 10,000 steps with 1,000 burn-in steps were generated.
+We do not need Algorithm~\ref{algo:1}, because we know the transition probability \eqref{urn}.
 The average computation time and the average effective sample size for a chain were 1.80 seconds and 425.1, respectively.
 Then, we conducted 100 trials of generation of 425 tables by using Algorithm~\ref{algo:0}.
 The average computation time was 0.21 seconds.
 We may say that the direct sampling by Algorithm~\ref{algo:0} is nine times efficient than the Metropolis chain.
-As a model without independence, we considered parameters